brainstormforce/wp-spectra/readme.txt

 == Changelog ==

+= x.x.x =
+* Fix: Global - Optimized the `Ultimate Addons for Gutenberg` database updation and resolved the editor refresh and RichText issues.
+Read more about migration [here](https://wpspectra.com/docs/spectra-database-update-instructions/).

 = 2.13.9 - Thursday, 4th July 2024 =
 * Improvement: Global - Added an update notice for users that used to use `Ultimate Addons for Gutenberg` to update their database to ensure compatibility with the Heading and Info-box block defaults.
 Read more [here](https://wpspectra.com/docs/spectra-database-update-instructions/).
 * Fix: Container - Resolved an issue wherein WordPress core blocks inside the container were aligning to the center in tablet/mobile view in the editor.